 A Layered Approach These include the physical security of the site.
 The centre should provide a layered approach to security with fences, gates, lighting and CCTV linked with access control measures.
 Perimeters should be demarcated and secured with a fence or other physical measures supported by appropriate surveillance and monitoring systems.

 Good physical security should be backed up by personnel security and it is right that you ask questions of the service provider about the vetting of their staff on site and whether they have policies on staff training, security guidelines and the such-like.
 The ‘insider’ may present the greatest single threat to Data Centre operations.
 Any deficiencies in these areas mean that you may want to consider using a new service provider.

 My advice to you is to make sure you do the same due diligence on the storage of your data as you would on those other service providers you use.
 Don’t take risks with your data.
 Arguably it’s your most valuable asset.
 Make sure it is safe.
 Loss of, corruption to or the lack of availability of data can spell the end for a business.
 Your reputation may depend on it.

-Chris Philips is the founder and managing director of the International Protect and Prepare Security Office.
+About the author Chris Philips is the founder and managing director of the International Protect and Prepare Security Office.
 He has extensive policing experience in both Public order and community based policing.
 His specialism is in the field of strategic counter terrorism advice and best practice.
 As head of the National Counter Terrorism Security Office he had three major responsibilities within the UK.
 His speaking typically includes 30 plus keynote speeches a year at major conferences in the UK and abroad.